wootfish/theseus.dht/docs/index.md

 In order to avoid any fingerprintable protocol preamble, we will specify a default handshake pattern and ciphersuite: `Noise_NK_25519_ChaChaPoly_BLAKE2b`.
 The `NK` pattern here provides for an exchange of ephemeral public keys to establish an encrypted channel, and for authentication of the responder (using their node key).
 The initial ephemeral key must be encoded with [Elligator](https://elligator.cr.yp.to/) to keep it from being trivially fingerprintable.

-    (TODO: figure out how to get Elligator support with the Python Noise library we're using -- might have to roll our own and shim it in at the protocol object level)

 ### Subsequent Handshakes